Primary school in lockdown, reports of weapons incident near Palmerston North

-A Palmerston North school has gone into lockdown following reports of an incident involving weapons.
+A Palmerston North school went into lockdown this afternoon following reports of an incident involving weapons.

 "Police are responding to a number of reports of disorder in Longburn, Palmerston North, in which weapons are believed to be involved," a spokesperson said.